MikuckiLab/Campen_Brine_2018/README.md

 * `| |-` denotes file/directory is within another directory

 **CAUTION:** Due to a bug in mothur v1.39.5 (and earlier) the outputs will vary slightly between each run of any mothur commands.
 This should be resolved in the next release version, or can be avoided by using a build of the `Threads_373` branch of mothur from commit [`1e8aa08`](https://github.com/mothur/mothur/commit/1e8aa085dc33d2d874b9819fc869d6b000eb2ab7) onwards where this bug was fixed.
 Re-running the files as denoted with `SEE BELOW` in the above file structure with a version of mothur with this bug will produce different final results tables/figures.
-It is therefore advised to not rerun these files unless absolutely necessary, or without a fixed version of mothur.
+It is therefore advised to not rerun these files unless absolutely necessary, or without a compatible version of mothur.
 The outputs of these files are already in the `data/processed/` directory if needed.
 All other files have fully reproducibly outputs and can be rerun as much as desired.

-**NOTE:** Raw sequence files are not included in this repository, but can be obtained from the NCBI's Short Read Archive under accession number `<add_accession_number>`.